Marco Gonzales

 Marco Elias Gonzales (born February 16, 1992) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Seattle Mariners, and Pittsburgh Pirates.
-He attended Gonzaga University, where he played college baseball for the Gonzaga Bulldogs as a pitcher and first baseman.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Seattle Mariners, Pittsburgh Pirates, and Texas Rangers.

-At Gonzaga, Gonzales won the West Coast Conference Player of the Year, Pitcher of the Year, and Freshman of the Year awards.
-Gonzales also was chosen as an All-American and named the John Olerud Award winner for 2013.
-The Cardinals selected him with the 19th overall pick in the first round of the 2013 MLB draft.
-In Minor League Baseball in 2014, he was a Texas League midseason All-Star and Pitcher of the Week selection and the Cardinals' Minor League Pitcher of the Year.
-He made his MLB debut in 2014, and underwent Tommy John surgery in 2016 for a torn ulnar collateral ligament in his left elbow.
+Gonzales played college baseball for the Gonzaga Bulldogs as a pitcher and first baseman.
+He won the West Coast Conference Player of the Year, Pitcher of the Year, and Freshman of the Year awards.
+He was chosen twice as a third-team All-American and won the John Olerud Award in 2013.

+The Cardinals selected Gonzales with the 19th overall pick in the first round of the 2013 MLB draft.
+In the minors in 2014, he was a Texas League midseason All-Star and Pitcher of the Week selection and the Cardinals' Minor League Pitcher of the Year.
+He made his MLB debut that year, then underwent Tommy John surgery in 2016.
 The Cardinals traded him to the Mariners in 2017.
+He started three consecutive Opening Days for the Mariners.
+He was traded twice after the 2023 season, ending up with Pittsburgh.